jeremiahmarks/vcde/README.md

 * Open a command prompt (Win+r -> cmd -> run )
 * Run the command `pip install google-api-python-client`
 * Run the command

+*TODO*

+* Make modular.
+Basically make it to where it uses a popopen to run the process to send emails so that I can update the code on the fly.
+* Include stats.
+Service provider stats.
+SRs closed.
+All the stats.
+Include them.
+* Make reusable - basically the fact that I copy/pasted that module in Email/start.py was an indication that I should have made it reusable.